Tiffany Hayes: Overseas

 In the 2012-13 off-season, Hayes played in Israeli League for Hapoel Rishon LeZion.

 In the 2013-14 off-season, Hayes played in Turkey for Beşiktaş JK for the first portion of the off-season and spent the second portion of the off-season playing in Brazil for America de Recife.
 In the 2015-16 off-season, Hayes played in Turkey once again for Yakin Dogu.
 Hayes signed with Mersin BSB S.K. for the 2016-17 off-season.

 Hayes return to played in Israeli League and signed with Maccabi Bnot Ashdod for the 2017-18 off–season.
 Hayes signed with Perfumerías Avenida of the Spanish League for the 2019-20 off-season and renewed for 2020–2021.

 She signed with Çukurova Basketbol for the 2025–26 season.

 Unrivaled

 On September 27, 2024, it was announced that Hayes would appear and play in the inaugural season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She played for the Laces in the 2025 season.
+She played for Phantom BC in the 2026 Unrivaled season.